 Affiliations, Certifications & Awards

-Jewish Senior Life is a member of the Alliance of Senior Care Communities, LeadingAge NY, LeadingAge and a member of the National Nursing Home Advancing Excellence Campaign.
+Jewish Senior Life is a member of the Alliance of Senior Care Communities, The Greater Rochester Chamber of Commerce, LeadingAge NY, LeadingAge and a member of the National Nursing Home Advancing Excellence Campaign.
 We also have an affiliation with the Alzheimer’s Association and Academy for Leadership in Long-term Care.
 Jewish Senior Life works closely with partner organizations in the Jewish community, including: Association of Jewish Aging Services, Jewish Community Center, Jewish Family Service and Jewish Federation of Greater Rochester.